FontysVenlo/PRJ4-iOS-Doc/README.md

 }
 ```

 The next step is to decode the received JSON into employees.
 Our example is pretty simple.
 We decode from data into an Array *[]*.
 The elements of that array will be employees, hence *[Employee]*.
-The result will then be an array of *Employees*
+The result will then be an array of *Employees*.
+A for loop is used to print the properties of all employees.

 ```
 let employees = try JSONDecoder().decode([Employee].self, from: data)
 ```

 Be reminded that this is a simplified example.
-We have to use try because it could be, that something goes wrong during the decoding process, e.g. the struct *Employee* does not correspond the received data.
+We have to use try because something could go wrong during the decoding process, e.g. the struct *Employee* does not correspond to the received data.

 The complete *ViewController.swift* now looks like this:

 ```